Test-time Adaptive Hierarchical Co-enhanced Denoising Network for Reliable Multimodal Classification: Experiments

 \subsubsection{Robustness}

-To evaluate the improved robustness of TAHCD against multimodal noise, we compare the classification performance of different methods on training and test sets that are both corrupted by the same noise, as reported in Table \ref{tab:sota}.
-Methods such as MD, MLCLNet, QMF, and PDF learn reliable modality representations by estimating modality confidence but lack awareness of cross-modality alignment.
+To evaluate the improved robustness of TAHCD against multimodal noise, we compare the classification performance of different methods on train and test sets that are both corrupted by the same noise, as reported in Table \ref{tab:sota}.
+MD, MLCLNet, QMF, and PDF learn reliable modality representations by estimating modality confidence but lack awareness of cross-modality alignment.
 Consequently, their performance is relatively stable under settings with only modality-specific noise (\(\eta = 0, \epsilon = 5\)), while their performance degrades significantly once cross-modality noise is introduced (all settings with \(\eta = 10\%\)).
-For NCR, ALBEF, SMILE, and SPS, these methods primarily focus on cross-modality alignment while paying limited attention to confidence of each modality.
+SMILE, SPS, ASL, and DisNCL primarily focus on cross-modality alignment while paying limited attention to confidence of each modality.
 As a result, they exhibit relatively stable performance when only cross-modality noise is present (\(\eta=10\%, \epsilon=0\)), but their performance degrades noticeably once modality-specific noise is introduced (all settings with \(\epsilon=5\)).
 In contrast, TAHCD consistently achieves more stable performance than the compared methods under various noise conditions on all datasets, demonstrating superior robustness.
 This advantage primarily stems from its explicit modeling of both modality-specific and cross-modality noise and their joint removal across multiple levels, enabling more thorough noise suppression.